ghaitben/csi2532-project/README.md

   - `201 Created`: Client registered successfully.
   - `400 Bad Request`: Missing required fields.
   - `405 Method Not Allowed`: Only `POST` method allowed.

+Register Endpoint

+    Sample JSON Body:

+    json

+    {
+        "fullname": "John Doe",
+        "ssn": "123-45-6789",
+        "street": "123 Main Street",
+        "city": "Exampleville",
+        "country": "Exampleland",
+        "postal_code": "12345",
+        "user_type": "client",
+        "hotel_id": 1 //does not affect behavior when user_type is "client" }

+    This JSON body registers a new client named "John Doe" with the provided address details in Exampleville, Exampleland.
+The user is associated with a specific hotel identified by the hotel ID.

 ## 2. Login User